hafen/packagedocs/README.md

   - Rscript -e "packagedocs::deploy_travis()"
 ```

-By default, if it is the master branch and it is not a pull request, `packagedocs::deploy_travis()` will build all vignettes and will copy the `inst/doc` as the latest commit in the gh-pages branch.
+By default, if it is the master branch and it is not a pull request, `packagedocs::deploy_travis()` will build all vignettes but with the packagedocs vignettes as html redirects that point to the gh-pages branch of the package repo.
+The function will then properly build all vignettes and deploy them from travis to the package's github repo.
 (By default) This forced commit will be done by "Travis CI" user.

+**Using this function will STOMP the gh-pages every time.
+Use this functon wisely!!!**

 Please look at `?packagedocs::deploy_travis` for more information.